microsoft/staticstaging/docs/index.md

 The most obvious extension that SHFL adds is quotations that compile to GLSL shader code.
 Recall that we previously *annotated* quotes with `f` to make the compiler emit them as JavaScript functions; a new annotation, `s`, switches to emit them as shader programs.

-SHFL also has a couple of intrinsic functions, `vtx` and `frag`, to indicate vertex and fragment shaders.
+SHFL also has a couple of intrinsic functions, `vertex` and `fragment`, to indicate vertex and fragment shaders.
 A fragment-shader quote is contained within a vertex-shader quote because it's a later stage.
 Here's a useless SHFL program:

-    vtx s< frag s< 1.0 > >
+    vertex s< fragment s< 1.0 > >

 Take a look at the compiler's output.
 You'll see two string literals in the final JavaScript, both of which contain a `void main() {...}` declaration that characterizes them as GLSL shader programs.